isomerpages/moe-chuachukangpri/_parents/Sexuality Education.md

 **For <u>2023</u>, the Primary 5 lesson  <i>"Did You Know?"</i> will also be conducted for the Primary 6 cohort.**

-**Information for Parents**
+**INFORMATION FOR PARENTS**

 8. Parents may opt their children out of the Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.

 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Annex%20A_Opt%20out%20Form.pdf).  **The completed opt-out form is to be submitted by 28 February 2023.**

-10\.
-Parents can contact the school at 67661574 or email us at [cckps@moe.edu.sg](mailto:cckps@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.
+10. Parents can contact the school at 67661574 or email us at [cckps@moe.edu.sg](mailto:cckps@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.

-11\.
-Parents, who wish to attend the school sexuality education lessons, should contact the school to make the necessary arrangements.